 The thing is, not only is 3rd-party data non-exclusive and often poorly-converting, the lack of transparency on consent verification for the syndicated data collection can in fact result in a buyer’s being held legally accountable for privacy law (e.g. GDPR or CCPA) violations.

 At the same time, 2nd-party data unlocks brands’ access to the high-quality niche data, which is more accurate, more precise and, certainly, more transparent in terms of collection.

 Benefits of Second-party Data

-From a brand’s perspective, obtaining 2nd-party data may be an essential step towards developing an efficient marketing strategy, i.e. scaling their customer data analysis, hence expanding audience reach and improving behavior predictions and increasing customer loyalty in the long-term perspective.
+From a brand’s perspective, obtaining 2nd-party data may be an essential step towards developing an efficient marketing plan and strategy, i.e. scaling their data analysis, hence expanding audience reach, improving behavior predictions and increasing customer loyalty in the long-term perspective.

 From a publisher’s perspective, second-party data deals unlock yet another source of incremental revenue for content creators, while keeping their audience data protected in a policy-controlled environment.